-Baltic Farm will expand their operations in the new partnership and will be creating a new and imaginative space for food growing production, awareness events and community hubs.
-Prior to planning approval, Baltic Farm have already started engaging with the community and local stakeholders and have held events on the site and begun growing / allotment activities.
-Baltic Farm incorporates a permanent research lab, offices and growing space for social enterprise Farm Urban who have been involved in the process from the outset.
+Baltic Farm will expand its operations in the new partnership and will be creating a new and imaginative space for food growing production, awareness events, and community hubs.
+Prior to planning approval, Baltic Farm has already started engaging with the community and local stakeholders and have held events on the site and begun growing / allotment activities.
+Baltic Farm incorporates a permanent research lab, offices, and growing space for social enterprise Farm Urban who has been involved in the process from the outset.

-As the Baltic Farm ethos is centred around sustainability, the project heavily promoted the central location and the accessibility in terms of public transport, cycling and walking to and from the site.
+As the Baltic Farm ethos is centered around sustainability, the project heavily promoted the central location and the accessibility in terms of public transport, cycling and walking to and from the site.

 - Grow fresh high-quality food right in the heart of the city all year round with minimal environmental impact.